 Auditing

-• The Audit & Supervisory Board comprises two Audit & Supervisory Board Members (Full-time) and two Outside Audit & Supervisory Board Members, for a total of four members (two men and two women).
-Candidates for Audit & Supervisory Board Member are nominated by the Board of Directors with the approval of the Audit & Supervisory Board, based on the “Criteria for the Selection of Director Candidates and Audit & Supervisory Board Member Candidates”.
+• The number of Directors who are Audit and Supervisory Committee Members is a majority of which shall be Outside Directors in accordance with the law.
+Candidates for Directors who are Audit and Supervisory Committee Members are nominated by the Board of Directors with the approval of the Audit and Supervisory Committee, based on the “Criteria for the Selection of Director Candidates”.

 Internal Auditing